-Spending all your time on distractions and low value activities and you’ll miss out maximising your finances.
-Here’s a few tips on getting the time, money and happiness balance right.
+Spending all your time on distractions and low-value activities and you’ll miss out on maximizing your finances.
+Here are a few tips on getting the time, money, and happiness balance right.

 “Happiness, not gold or prestige, is the ultimate currency.” —Tal Ben-Shahar

 Managing your time and money

 Ever had that thought at the end of the day about your time, or the end of the month, about your money?

 Time and money are both incredibly important resources in our lives.
 How we manage them can either serve to increase our happiness or leave us feeling stressed; like there isn’t enough time or money to go around.

 We need two basic tools to get our days and our finances under control.
 A spending plan for our money and some sort of time management system, be it a planner, to-do list, or scheduler app to manage our hours.

 Getting these systems in place gives us real insights into our habits – both how we spend our time and our money.
 It allows us to prioritize how we manage the two to get the most out of each day, each paycheck, and stay on track with our goals.

 Becoming empowered with your money and time management is a big step toward increasing our happiness, lowering stress, and living our best financial life.

 Cut the crap, focus on what matters and save money